bolt/docs/docs/templates/templates-routes.md

 also use `{{ page }}`, without having to set it specifically.
-Likewise, in the default template for multiple records, the content is available as `{{ records }}` and also by the name of the contenttype, for example `{{ pages }}`.
+Likewise, in the default template for multiple records, the content is available as `{{ records }}` and also by the name of the
+ContentType, for example `{{ pages }}`.

 <p class="note"><strong>Note:</strong> As you might have noticed, sometimes the
 examples use <code>{{ page }}</code>, sometimes <code>{{ entry }}</code> and sometimes something different altogether.
 These are just the names of the objects containing the content, or the array with several records of content.
-By default you can use the singular name of your contenttype, so be sure to replace them with whatever the names of your content types or variables are.</p>
+By default you can use the singular name of your ContentType, so be sure to replace them with whatever the names of your content types or variables are.</p>